CleanSpark/esi/README.md

 market models.

 ## How does it work?
-Simply implement the Agent interface.
+Simply implement the Agent interface and write a main method to operate the Market Participant class on the time basis you choose.
 In order to participate in a market, you'll need to be able to forecast your energy needs, schedule your resource, and report the energy used or generated.
 It's that easy.

 ## Dependencies